The Hebridean wind vane self-steering gear

 Kit or plans?

 The Hebridean is sold as either a kit or plans.
-The kit costs £330 (plus £40 shipping to the EU) and comes with the stainless steel parts cut to length, nuts and bolts, lead weights as well as the carbon fibre tubes for the vane and the push-rod.
+The kit starts at £430 (plus VAT in the UK) (price updated May 15th 2023, check the website for the most recent pricing) and comes with the stainless steel parts cut to length, nuts and bolts, lead weights as well as the carbon fibre tubes for the vane and the push-rod.
 The only thing not included is the timber, which won’t add a lot to the final costs.
 The plans only option will set you back £150.
-I have now decided to buy the kit and will build the self-steering gear during the spring.
+(Edit May 15th 2023: I don’t see a plan option on the website anymore) I have now decided to buy the kit and will build the self-steering gear during the spring.
 I will probably make some reinforcements, at least reinforce the wooden parts with GRP.

 I built it in less than two weeks, and fitted it to my boat, the whole unit pivots on a 20 mm spindle and dampens the over correction (snaking).